 The NCHSA is a great place for anyone who likes to trail ride or race.
 Doesn't matter if you have never ever raced before or an "A" class Pro, we have a class just for you.
 You are never too old or too slow to race in the woods.
-Attached and below is a great guidebook that one of our long-time racing buddies (Neal Hamilton) put together to help you though your first day of racing.
+Below is a great guidebook that one of our long-time racing buddies (Neal Hamilton) put together to help you though your first day of racing.
 Read over this info.
 Then just show up and race!!

 New To Racing Start here

 Welcome to the NCHSA (courtesy of long time racer Neal Hamilton)

 This web-site contains much of the pre-race info you will need including: class selection, sign-up forms, start times, schedules, address info, as well as your butt-kicking class results.
 You can also visit our Facebook page to get real-time updates.
 Search for NCHSA.org on Facebook.

 Sign-up process – NCHSA Membership: Visit the Class Information page to decide what class to run.
 If you are new to woods racing you most likely will want to run a "C" class at 3p on Race Day.
 Big Bike riders must sign up for a NCHSA membership to collect year-end points or run any “C” class.
 You can also run Unlimited class in the 3p race without membership.
 AMA is not required for any NCHSA event.

 Use ONLINE Signup for your membership up to Saturday prior to the race.
 This will save you a ton of time.
 Visit the ONLINE SIGNUP Page.
 One the drop down menu, selct NCHSA Membership.
 Choose your class and number.
 Complete the needed info.

 You can also sign up for membership race day morning at the track but Online Signup is higly recommended.

 AMA membership is NOT required for any NCHSA races.